mliszcz/msc-thesis/papers/case-study/tangojs-case-study-sections.md

 The most important part of TangoJS, from end user's perspective, is the widget toolkit.
 This module sits on top of the core layer in TangoJS stack.
 It contains a set of customizable widgets suitable for rapid Tango web applications development.
 Each widget can represent one or more models.
-A model can be a Tango device, a device's attribute or a command.
+A *model* can be a Tango device, a device's attribute or a command.
 For example the Line Edit widget allows one to change the value of a selected attribute, using a convenient edit box.
 Widgets are standalone and independent of each other.
-Thanks to the use of *Custom Elements* [@www-w3c-custom-elements] W3C standard, the widgets behave like native web controls, e.g. input or button elements.
+Thanks to the use of *Custom Elements* W3C standard [@www-w3c-custom-elements], the widgets behave like native web controls, e.g. input or button elements.

 **Available widgets**. \quad